nitin-143/Power-BI-Project-/README.md

 # Power-BI-Project-
-This is a power bi data analytics project of food &amp; beverage sales category data
+This is a power bi data analytics project of food & beverage sales category data.
+I have used POWER BI software to build this project